squidfunk/mkdocs-material/docs/plugins/social.md

         - blog/*
 ```

-This configuration will enable social card generation for all pages that are
+This configuration enables social card generation for all pages that are
-contained in the `blog` folder and its subfolders inside your [`docs` directory]
+contained in the `blog` folder and its subfolders inside the
-[mkdocs.docs_dir].
+[`docs` directory][mkdocs.docs_dir].

 ---